 Seats in the Nova Scotia International Student Program are limited.
 The application deadline is March 15 for a September start and November 15 for a February start.
 Please note that these dates are flexible and can change based on availability.

-Please ensure families receive the most up-to-date Participation Terms found at the end of the online application or download the Participation Terms above to send to students prior to the start of an application.
+Please ensure families receive the most up-to-date Participation Terms found at the end of the online application.